nrpatten/node-altcoin/README.md

 </li><li> "amount": total amount received by the address
 </li><li> "confirmations": number of confirmations of the most recent transaction included
 </li></ul>
-<p>To get a list of accounts on the system, execute cannacoind listreceivedbyaddress 0 true
+<p>To get a list of accounts on the system, execute altcoind listreceivedbyaddress 0 true
 </p>
 </td>
 <td> N